 The other tests used by the CRA include:

 - Test for an entrepreneur – looks to control, ownership of tools, risk of loss or change of gain;

 - Organizational test – look at the work done and determines whether it is integral to the business or only accessory to it;

 - Specific results test – looks at whether the engagement is for a specific outcome or result, or generally for production of profits from business.

 The courts have said that it is not the formalities of the contract that govern the nature of the relationship, but the substance of the relationship itself.
-The level of control of the employer over the worker’s activities is but one factor to be considered with others such as whether the worker provides his own equipment, hires his own help, takes financial risk, have responsibility for investment and management, and has an opportunity to profit in the performance of his task.
-Different factors are to be given different weight depending on the circumstances.
+The level of control of the employer over the worker’s activities is but one factor to be considered with others such as whether the worker provides his own equipment, hires his own help, takes financial risk, has responsibility for investment and management, and has an opportunity to profit in the performance of his task.
+Different factors are to be given different weights depending on the circumstances.
 To be more likely to be considered an independent contractor, include in the contract (to develop an overall relationship and act according to it) terms that:

 - Don’t take any benefits and withholdings not permitted (holidays, EI, CPP)

 - Relate the work to a specific project (not a general overarching agreement to provide service)